How we started

 ASCIC and Action Sustainability (Trading) Limited (ASTL) are sister companies, sharing a common Director of Shaun McCarthy OBE.
 Carol Hill and Ian Heptonstall, as co-Directors of ASCIC and ASTL respectively, provide additional expertise and knowledge to these organisations.
 A common goal across both organisations is to inspire sustainable procurement, which drives the agenda of their work.

-We are now primarily funded by donations from our sister company Action Sustainability (Trading) Ltd. who as part of their social purpose donate 2.5% of turnover to ASCIC in addition to pro-bono work by our co-Directors Shaun McCarthy, Carol Hill and our consultancy team.
+ASCIC is primarily funded by donations from our sister company, Action Sustainability (Trading) Limited, as part of its social purpose to donate 2.5% of turnover to ASCIC, in addition to pro-bono work by our co-Directors Shaun McCarthy and Carol Hill, and the rest of our consultancy team.